KevinSmall/SapEthereumIntegration/README.md

 # SapEthereumIntegration
-Demo of SAP Ethereum integration
+Demo of SAP ABAP integration with Ethereum Mainnet